Lebanese officials tried to secure explosive chemicals days before Beirut blast

 Yet the potential danger of the cargo should have been evident from the moment it arrived.

-The leaky MV Rhosus, a Moldovan flagged ship owned by a Russian businessman who operated a business registered in Panama, pulled into Beirut's port on Nov.
-16, 2013 carrying 2,755 tons of ammonium nitrate.
+The leaky MV Rhosus, a Moldovan-flagged ship owned by a Russian who operated a business registered in Panama, pulled into Beirut's port on Nov.
+16, 2013, carrying 2,755 tons of ammonium nitrate.
 "Dangerous substances," said the notice of arrival document, which stated that the ship intended to stay in Beirut only one day to pick up an additional cargo of five shipping containers and eight trucks.

 The additional cargo proved too heavy for the Rhosus to take on, according to a statement the captain gave to the media.
 The ship languished at the port and one month later was seized by Lebanese authorities, who cited a creditor's claim that the ship's charterer owed them money.
 Six months after that, a judge authorized officials to offload the ammonium nitrate because the ship was in danger of sinking, according to a court order dated June 27, 2014.